Neutropenia: A Vulnerable Time for Infections

 Neutropenia is often seen in people getting chemotherapy or radiation.
 These treatments can

-temporarily weaken the immune system or cause myelosuppression, the slowing down of
+sometimes weaken the immune system by causing myelosuppression, the slowing down of

 normal production of blood cells.

-The specific type of treatment influences neutropenia.
-It also depends on the disease,
+The degree of neutropenia depends on the cancer treatment used.
+It also depends on

-the stage of the cancer, and where it is located.
-Also at high risk are those undergoing
+the disease, the stage of the cancer, and where it is located.
+Also at high risk are

-Neutropenic effects can build up over the years.
-If you have round after round of
+Neutropenic effects can build up over time as treatment goes on.
+If you have round

-chemotherapy, you are at risk.
-If you start the current treatment with an already
+after round of chemotherapy, you are at risk.
+If you start treatment with an already

 weak immune system, you're also at risk.
-Advanced age and poor nutritional status
+Being older and poor nutritional status are

 the consequences of not using them are of greater concern.
 Infections can cause a